openjs-foundation/tech-strategy/README.md

 * Helping organizations understand the projects they depend on, provide channels for them to easily support those projects and to realize value from those contributions.
+* Encourage projects that organizations depend on to join the OpenJS Foundation and adopt open governance.
-* Document best practices that reduce risk for contributors and consumers and help projects implement them efficiently.
+* Document best practices that reduce risk for contributors and consumers and help member projects implement them efficiently.

 We do this through: